ITensor/website/docs/v2transition_guide.md

 ### Changes to Advanced Features

+* The ITensor and IQTensor constructors taking a set of IndexVals (or IQIndexVals) and setting the corresponding element to zero have been removed.
+  Instead use the `pick` constructor function to make such tensors.
+  For example

+      auto P = pick(i(1),j(2));

+  makes an ITensor P with the `i(1),j(2)` element set to 1.0 and the rest set to zero.

 * Combiner and IQCombiner are no longer distinct types, but just a type of sparse ITensor or IQTensor.
   To create a combiner which combines indices i, j write the code